Deepseek-APIs/deepseek-mpi/README.md

 - Logs default to `deepseek_mpi.log` in the working directory; rotate externally if desired.
 - Use `--response-dir` when you need deterministic artifacts for downstream pipelines or compliance.
 - Response files are enabled by default (saved under `responses/` per rank/chunk).
 Disable with `--no-response-files` if you only want log output.
+- Rank 0 pauses at the end of a run (when attached to a TTY) until you press Enter so you can review the per-rank logs.
+Disable with `--no-wait-exit` for automated pipelines.
 - `--tasks` ensures the entire file (including large spreadsheets) is read once and then auto-sliced, so you’re never limited by the number of hardware threads on the box.
 - Autoscaling keeps big drops moving: chunk mode divides payloads across existing ranks, while wrapper `--auto-scale-mode threads` multiplies the MPI rank count on the fly when a prompt crosses your size threshold.
 - Provider detection is automatic: endpoints, environment variable names, and well-known key prefixes (Anthropic `sk-ant-`, GLM `gk-`/`glm-`, Azure OpenAI `sk-aoai-`/`sk-az-`, etc.) steer the client toward the right REST API.
 Explicitly set `--api-provider` if you need to override the heuristic.